ssh4net/RawGL/README.md

 License
 -------

+Copyright © 2022 Erium Vladlen.

 RawGL is licensed under the GNU General Public License, Version 3.
 Individual files may have a different, but compatible license.